 - Year One Canada Winter Games Training Squad: Andrea Toth, Brooke Herring, Cynthia Cao, Anika Kurji, Yu Quan Ng, Lucia Bicknell, Sarah Cao, Julia Horsey, Alexandra Brown, Sam Scivier, Matt Bicknell, Mitchell Kahnert, John Dempsey, Sayeed Mavani, James Toth, Christian Yuen, Jacob Lin, Jordan King, Joseph Toth, and Rio Schafer

 The External Sport Credentials Program (ESCP) gives students the opportunity to earn graduation credits for approved levels of competition as an athlete through this Ministry of Education program.

-Students can obtain External Sport Credits for squash in this categories:
+Students can obtain External Sport Credits for squash in these categories: